 Winter Wildlands Alliance is a national nonprofit organization working to inspire and empower people to protect America’s wild snowscapes.
 We are an alliance of over 100 grassroots environmental organizations and backcountry partners.
 Our SnowSchool program engages over 33,000 kids in science-based field trips and education across 60 sites nationwide.
-Our Backcountry Film Festival, premiering every November in Boise, Idaho, tours more than 100 locations worldwide and raises more than $180,000 for local mountain communities.
+Our Backcountry Film Festival, premiering every winter in Boise, Idaho, tours more than 100 locations worldwide and raises more than $200,000 each tour season for local mountain communities.

 Formed in 2000, Winter Wildlands Alliance grew out of the recognition that skiers, snowshoers, snowboarders, winter mountaineers and other backcountry adventurers needed a collective voice advocating on issues that impact the winter backcountry.
 Our work is equally focused on places as on the experiences these places provide; we pursue it in our local backcountry, at the offices and headquarters of our public land managers, and in the halls of Congress.
 The landscape of winter recreation has changed radically since we started—with more people than ever seeking the backcountry experience— and our work is more relevant now than ever.

 We accomplish our work through a variety of means.
 We advocate on national issues and maintain a national presence by working regularly with Forest Service, National Park Service, and elected officials, commenting on land management plans and encouraging agencies to adopt policies that support quality human-powered recreation experiences.
 Winter Wildlands Alliance also supports a network of grassroots groups, helping local users to connect and to influence the issues affecting their favorite backcountry areas.
 With boots on the ground, we give back to the land through our stewardship programs, and get 33,000 kids outside each year to experience the joy of winter through SnowSchool.